Alexandra Park is a wonderful park and we pride ourselves with the fact it has something for everyone.

 The park lies within a valley and as such is long and linear.
 It starts flat and progressively goes up hill towards the north of the town.

 It is Hastings largest formal park 44 hectares (109 acres) stretching for 2.5 miles through the heart of the town.
 It consists of the lower formal gardens and the more wild northern wooded areas.

-Alexandra Park recieved its first Green Flag Award in 2005 and continued to retain this status.
+Alexandra Park received its first Green Flag Award in 2005 and continued to retain this status.

 Alexandra Park is famed for its arboretum (tree collection) as it has one of the best collections of trees in Britain.
 Many of the large and beautiful trees in the park are regarded as 'champions'.
 Find out more in our Tree Walk leaflet.